Ezequiel Duran Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is eighth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Astros' 3.57 team ERA is No. 1 among all MLB pitching staffs.
+- The Astros have the first-ranked team ERA across all MLB pitching staffs (3.56).

-- Astros pitchers combine to rank 13th in baseball in home runs given up (90 total, 1.1 per game).
+- Astros pitchers combine to rank 12th in baseball in home runs allowed (91 total, 1.1 per game).

-- Dubin will take the mound to start for the Astros, his first this season.

 © 2023 Data Skrive.
 All rights reserved.